oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![Check Variables](./images/configure-request-appointment.png " ")

 3. In the **Rendering Tree**, notice that there are some Fields marked in Red.
-The **Raise Appointment Request** function has 3 Parameters, highlighted in RED to show that they are required.
+The **Raise Appointment Request** function has 3 Parameters, highlighted in RED, to show that they are required.

 4. In the **Left Pane**, select **Appointment Date** under **Raise Appointment Request** and change the following in the **Property Editor**.